-Your cleaning schedule will vary depending upon how many people use your pool or hot tub, and how often it's used.
-At a minimum, clean it as per the manufacturer's instructions.
+Your cleaning schedule will vary depending upon how many people use your pool or hot tub and how often it is used.
+As a minimum, clean it as per the manufacturer's instructions.
 You should also drain and clean your hot tub or pool if any of the following problems occur: